 It is this long-term, broad participation that helps us choose the most powerful future technologies.
 Open collaboration gives all participants a window into the future because the most promising technologies gather expertise and effort into the most active communities.

-When confronted with a changing market, we applied open source principles to the running of our business, debated fiercely, collectively adapted, and build an entirely new Red Hat.
+When confronted with a changing market, we applied open source principles to the running of our business, fiercely debated, collectively adapted, and built an entirely new Red Hat.